gvwilson/sensibleadventures/bookster/bookster.md

-swept through the country, raccoons argued that the anger would die down, and bears matter-of-factly said that they would eat anyone who tried to harm them, but the condors just spread their blunt wings and left their troubles behind.
+swept through the country, raccoons argued that the anger would die down, and bears matter-of-factly said that they would eat anyone who tried to harm them, but the condors just spread their blunt wings and left their troubles behind.*

-The captain was happy to give them space: they could carry messages to and from the surface, and even their ungifted progeny would help keep the mountain's rabbits in check.
+*The captain was happy to give them space: they could carry messages to and from the surface, and even their ungifted progeny would help keep the mountain's rabbits in check.
 He had the room's window widened and a screen put in to shelter the birds from the wind and rain.
-Twice a week, on Redsday and Greensday, one of the Hardeck's unluckier clerks swept the rabbit bones on the floor into a sack for burning, refilled the birds' water jug, and scraped their droppings off their roosting posts with an old wooden spatula and a wrinkled nose.
+Twice a week, on Redsday and Greensday, one of the Hardeck's unluckier clerks swept the rabbit bones on the floor into a sack for burning, refilled the birds' water jug, and scraped their acrid white cake off their roosting posts with an old wooden spatula and a wrinkled nose.
 New clerks sometimes tried to chat with the room's residents, but Gifted condors are hardly more talkative than their ungifted kin.
-No one ever asked the birds whether the heartbroken captain's ghost haunted the room, and for their part, they never saw any reason to say.
+No one ever asked the birds whether the heartbroken captain's ghost haunted the room, and for their part, they never saw any reason to say.*

 "By my eyes, a dozen rabbits, hung 'til they're as ripe as cheese!
 Two dozen!
 Just go!"